top of page

 My work spans live performance, interactive installations, and collaborations with sound and movement.
 I am especially drawn to the dialogue between visuals and dance, and how projected imagery can transform space and enhance physical expression.

-Recently, I’ve been exploring live performances using projectors, where I combine dance, visuals, and music to create immersive, responsive environments.
+Recently, I have been exploring live performances using projectors, where I combine dance, visuals, and music to create immersive, responsive environments.
 I love when digital ideas take physical shape.

-Many of my installations are built from recycled materials, turning code into interactive machines that invite people to touch, move, and explore.
+Many of the installations I design are built from recycled materials, turning code into interactive machines that invite people to touch, move, and explore.
 This hands-on approach allows me to merge technology with texture, and sustainability with creativity.

 Softly diving into shapes